scionproto/scion/doc/ColibriDesign.rst

 Design Decisions
 ----------------
-According to the requirements exposed above, here are some of the decisions taken to fulfill them:
+According to the requirements described above, here are some of the decisions taken to fulfill them:

 #.
-The COLIBRI packet does not need segment IDs in it.
+Monitoring is only necessary for E2E reservations.
-   Since the E2E reservations are the only ones monitored, the monitor does not need the segment IDs, and the COLIBRI packets that carry segment reservation operations data belong to the control-plane and can be policed there, we will not need to refer to the stitched segments when the packet uses an E2E reservation.
+   The monitoring system will simply ignore the segment reservations.
 #.
 A COLIBRI path is composed of one mandatory timestamp, one *InfoField* and
    a sequence of *HopFields*.
    This applies to both segment and E2E reservations.
 The